 - Demographic data

-- Usage and growth statistics
+- Growth statistics

 Distributed computing offers numerous opportunities and challenges to a wide range of stakeholders that include:

-- Computer Software Application Industry
+- Application Developers

 - Internet Service Providers

 - Software Distributors